background

 At Nebor, we've learned from working with a lot of B2B companies that most businesses struggle to define their ICP with the precision needed for effective outbound campaigns, which is why many turn to specialist Clay agencies or in-house experts to close that gap.

 So we help refine it as part of the process.
-We look at your existing customer data, identify patterns among your best-fit clients, and use that to sharpen targeting before we build a single workflow.
+We look at your existing customer data, identify patterns in your best accounts, and translate that into a clear targeting framework.

 Standardize your strategy for finding decision makers based on your ICP and the tools that work best